qdx/hs_card_data/Readme.md

 ## Introduction
 This project attempt to keep an card data db and api for further use.

+## Prerequisites and installation
+* requests: pip install requests
+* beautifulsoup4: pip install beautifulsoup4
+Using pip as the package manager

 ## Data Source
 Currently, the data source is from:
 http://hearthstone.gamepedia.com/